MIBismuth/personal-webpage/website/markdown/error-propagation.md

 Doing this project was *really cool*.
 I learned a lot and it's great to see the website still in use by my fellow colleagues to this day.
 We even won an award for it!

-Most of all I learned that I had what it took find problems and offer a solution for the betterment of the community.
+Most of all I learned that I had what it took to find problems and offer a solution for the betterment of the community.

 --- José Duarte Lopes